ENJOYING THE SANCTUARY

 it

-natural beauty, its fungi, flora, and fauna.
+having been stripped of its natural beauty, its fungi, flora, and fauna.

 •